tableau/extensions-api/docs/trex_debugging.md

 * [Chromium for macOS (`chrome-mac.zip`) (79.0.3945.0)](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html?prefix=Mac/706915/)

-<div class="alert alert-info"><b>Note </b> If you are using Tableau 2021.1, or the latest maintenance releases of Tableau 2020.2.2.7+, 2020.3.3.6+, and 2020.4.2+, you can use Chrome version 80 (or later) for debugging your extension.</div>
+<div class="alert alert-info"><b>Note</b> If you are using Tableau 2021.1 or newer, or the latest maintenance releases of Tableau 2020.2.2.7+, 2020.3.3.6+, and 2020.4.2+, you can use Chrome version 80 (or later) for debugging your extension.</div>

 ---